 You can find the bill by doing a search by the bill number, SB-2099.

 Origins: The item quoted above about a pending Congressional bill requiring gun owners to list their guns on federal income tax is both outdated and contains a good deal of misinformation.
-The referenced bill, SB 2099 (the Handgun Safety and Registration Act) is not currently before Congress — it was introduced to the Senate back in February 2000 (not 2009), and it was referred to the Committee on Finance, where it languished without ever coming to a vote.
-It also had no provisions for requiring handgun owners to list their guns on federal income tax returns.
+The referenced bill,

-(complete with photograph and fingerprints) with the internal revenue authorities, and authorized the creation of "a central registry of all firearms in the United States which are not in the possession or under the control of the United States."
-However, the definition of "firearm" used by the 1934 act did not include standard rifles, shotguns, or handguns.
-It applied only to specialized weapons such as short-barrelled rifles and shotguns, machine guns, silencers, and other "destructive devices" (e.g., grenades, bombs, rockets, missiles, mines).
-S. 2099 would have expanded the definition of "firearm" to include handguns, thus subjecting them to these requirements as well.
+(complete with photograph and fingerprints) with the internal revenue authorities, and authorized the creation of “a central registry of all firearms in the United States which are not in the possession or under the control of the United States.”
+However, the definition of “firearm” used by the 1934 act did not include standard rifles, shotguns, or handguns.
+It applied only to specialized weapons such as short-barrelled rifles and shotguns, machine guns, silencers, and other “destructive devices” (e.g., grenades, bombs, rockets, missiles, mines).

-The upshot of the Handgun Safety and Registration Act, if passed, would have been the imposition of a $50 tax on the manufacture of all handguns, a requirement that all gun owners register their handguns within one year of the Act's passage (but not, as claimed, list them on their federal income tax returns), and the provision that registration information be made available to federal, state, and local law enforcement agencies.
-In practical terms, every handgun owner would have had to obtain a Bureau of Alcohol, Tobacco, and Firearms registration form and an FBI fingerprint form, then complete and submit both forms (along with a 2x2 of himself and a $5 payment) to the BATF.
+The upshot of the Handgun Safety and Registration Act, if passed, would have been the imposition of a $50 tax on the manufacture of all handguns, a requirement that all gun owners register their handguns within one year of the Act’s passage (but not, as claimed, list them on their federal income tax returns), and the provision that registration information be made available to federal, state, and local law enforcement agencies.
+In practical terms, every handgun owner would have had to obtain a Bureau of Alcohol, Tobacco, and Firearms registration form and an FBI fingerprint form, then complete and submit both forms (along with a 2×2 of himself and a $5 payment) to the BATF.